escapin/sElect/README.md

 next mix server.
 Next, the bulletin board reads the list of (unencrypted) ballots produced by the last mix server.
-It then publishes the resulting list containing the voters' choices along with verification codes, again in alphabetical order and digitally signed.
+It then publishes the resulting list containing the voters' choices along with verification codes, in alphabetical order and digitally signed.
 This list constitutes the official result of the election process.

 Altogether, the core of sElect is a variant of a _Chaumian mix net_.